Invisalign Massapequa Park · Long Island

 • Insurance Coverage: Some insurance plans offer broad orthodontic coverage that includes Invisalign for adult patients, while others will only help pay for metal braces for children.
 And if you have coverage, the actual amount can differ quite a bit from plan to plan.

-There are many companies these days that claim that if you want to straighten your teeth, all you need to do is download an app, and you’ll be able to have custom aligners sent to your house.
-While these businesses have plenty of marketing savvy, what they lack can leave you actually paying more to get the smile you want.
+There are many companies these days that claim if you want to straighten your teeth, all you need to do is download an app, and you’ll be able to have custom aligners sent to your house.
+While these businesses may be savvy when it comes to marketing, what they lack can leave you paying more to get the smile you want.

 Adjustments often need to be made during a clear aligner treatment because the teeth don’t shift exactly as planned.
-While this is easy to do when partnering with a dentist or orthodontist, many of these do-it-yourself aligner brands will involve you never working directly with a dental professional.
-That means if something goes wrong, you’re on your own.
+While this is easy to do when partnering with a dentist or orthodontist, many of these do-it-yourself aligner brands never have you working directly with a dental professional.
+This means if something goes wrong, you’re on your own.

 Without professional oversight, many patients end up with problems like pain, loose teeth, and even tooth loss.
 A quick internet search will point you toward multiple class-action lawsuits against DIY aligner providers because of these outcomes.
-In many cases, patients who opted for them ended up spending thousands more fixing their smiles compared to if they had just gotten Invisalign with a dentist in the first place.
+In many cases, patients who opted for them ended up spending thousands to fix their smiles.

 Does Dental Insurance Cover Invisalign?

 Many dental insurance plans do offer orthodontic benefits that can be applied to Invisalign, but as noted above, this isn’t consistent across all providers.
 Before you commit to treatment with us, we’ll verify your coverage and make sure you know exactly how much your insurance is willing to pay.
-We can also discuss low-to-no-interest financing if needed so you can start your Invisalign treatment right away and pay for it over time using comfortable monthly installments.
+We can also discuss low-to-no-interest financing, so you can start your Invisalign treatment right away and pay for it over time using monthly installments.

 Invisalign FAQs